-Use the following scale to rate each Essential Practice of School Leadership.
-Refer to the descriptions in the Essential Practices of School Leadership Framework that begins on page 5 of the Framework document accessible on VIDE EES web portal at http://tle.vide.vi.
-Indicate what artifact(s) provided evidence of the rating for this practice and the rationale for the rating.
+The following scale is used to score each Essential Practice of School Leadership.
+Refer to the descriptions in the Five Essential Practices of School Leadership Framework document accessible on VIDE EES web portal at http://tle.vide.vi.
+Indicate what artifact(s) provided evidence for each practice and the rationale for the score.